satanasova/learning/arrays/telerik/combination-sum/README.md

-Check if any combination of the numbers in the array is equal to the second argument.
+Find in given array of integers all combinations of sums that are equal to a given number